Shameel123/Understanding-Holy-Quran/Notes/10. Surah Yunus/Ruku 03/README.md

 - `neither gloom nor humiliation shall cover their faces.`
 - `They are the people of the Garden and in it they shall abide.`

+## Ayat 27

+- `Those who do evil deeds, the recompense of an evil deed is its like,`
+- `and humiliation shall spread over them and there will be none to protect them from Allah.`
+- `Darkness will cover their faces as though they were veiled with the dark blackness of night.`
+- `These are the people of the Fire and in it they shall abide.`

+## Ayat 28

+- `And the Day when We shall muster them all together,`
+- `We shall say to those who associated others with Allah in His divinity:`
+  - `'Keep to your places - you and those whom you associated with Allah.'`
+- `Then We shall remove the veil of foreignness separating them.`
+  - Tahfim-ul-Quran:
+    - Some commentators are of the opinion that the original words of the text mean this: We will cut off every kind of connection and relation between them so that they are not able to show any concern for one another.
+    - But these meanings are opposed to the Arabic usage, according to which they mean: We will distinguish them from one another, or We will cause a distinction among them.
+That is why these have been translated like this: Then We will separate, one from the other.
+That is, the mushriks and their deities shall stand in front of each other and recognize their mutual and respective positions.
+The mushriks shall come to know the whole truth about those whom they worshiped and their deities will learn everything about their worshipers.
+- `Those whom they had associated with Allah will say.`
+  - `'It was not us that you worshipped.`

+## Ayat 29

+- `Allah's witness suffices between you and us that (even if you worshipped us)`
+- `we were totally unaware of your worshipping us.`

+## Ayat 30

+- `Thereupon everyone shall taste the recompense of his past deeds.`
+- `All shall be sent back to Allah, their true Lord, and then all the falsehoods they had fabricated will have forsaken them.`